-The following are the fees that you can and will be charged by banks when you send a wire transfer, some of them more hidden than others:
+The following are the fees that you can (and will) be charged by banks when you send a wire transfer – some of them are more hidden than others:

 Regardless of how much money you send by wire transfer, banks will always charge you a minimum fee.
-These fees can be very expensive if you are sending a small amount of money, and the more you send, the more the fee increases.
+These fees can be very high, even if you are sending a small amount of money.
+Plus, the larger the amount you send, the higher the fee.

 These are like shipping fees for your money.
-The more banks that handle your transfer, the more it will cost.
+The more banks that handle your transfer, the more it will cost you.
 When sending money internationally, banks that do not have a direct relationship with each other will charge high handling fees.

-Some banks may have no relationship at all, meaning a third intermediary bank may become involved in the transfer process to ensure its success – this, again, means more annoying fees for you, and the receiver, since each bank in the chain would take a slice off your transferred funds in order to protect their fees.
+Sending banks may have no relationship with receiving banks at all, meaning a third intermediary bank may become involved in the transfer process to ensure its success.
+This, again, means more annoying fees for you and the receiver, since each bank in the chain would take a slice off your transferred funds.

+That’s right, the receiver often takes a hit too.
 It’s not always just the person sending a wire transfer that has to pay unnecessary fees for it.
-Some banks may charge the receiver a fee too, especially for an international transfer.
+Some banks may charge the receiver a fee as well – especially for international transfers.
 This is commonly also known as an inward remittance fee or handling fee.